tenstorrent/tt-metal/CONTRIBUTING.md

 - Every source file must have the appropriate SPDX header at the top following the [Linux conventions](https://elixir.bootlin.com/linux/v6.5.1/source/Documentation/process/license-rules.rst#L71) for C/C++ header files, C/C++ source files, RST files, ASM files, and scripts.
-For Python files, we are to use the triple quotes convention:
+For Python files, we are to use this convention:

   ```
-  """
-  SPDX-FileCopyrightText: © 2023 Tenstorrent Inc.
+  # SPDX-FileCopyrightText: © 2023 Tenstorrent Inc.

-  SPDX-License-Identifier: Apache-2.0
+  # SPDX-License-Identifier: Apache-2.0
-  """
   ```

 ### CI/CD Guidelines